Updated 03 December 2020

 Although it’s permitted to handle conveyancing yourself, in practice the vast majority of people will want to use a professional conveyancer, usually a solicitor.

-You’ll need to hire (‘instruct’) your solicitor as soon as your offer on a property is accepted, so it’s a good idea to have a few options lined up (you can find a list of local solicitors using the Unbiased search).
+You’ll need to hire (‘instruct’) your solicitor as soon as your offer on a property is accepted, so it’s a good idea to have a few options lined up.

 Your solicitor will provide you with terms of engagement (including their fees and the deposits you need to pay), and will then contact your seller’s solicitor to obtain a draft contract and the necessary forms and other documents, such as the property title deeds.